 Mural in photo: Ocean Tones

 The trick is to make your interiors appear seamless.
-Make your decisions like every element and every color choice is there for a reason.
+Make your decisions like every element and every colour choice is there for a reason.
 This relaxing Ocean Tones wallpaper works well with white walls and a Scandinavian aesthetic.
 Bringing calming hues of the sea, it creates a sense of order with its geometric lines.

 5. Don’t be scared of stepping over to the dark side